quddusyo/Cybersecurity-Tools-for-Automation/PhishingLinkDetector/README.md

 ## Requirements

 ### Python Modules
-Install the required modules using the following command:
+Install the required modules using the following use command:
 ```bash
 pip install requests python-dotenv
 ```